When we get crude oil out of the ground, it isn't very useful. It's a sticky mess, a bit like treacle - but not as nice to eat.

 Each of these fractions (refinery gas, petrol, naptha and so on) is still a mixture, but each fraction only contains a few, very similar, types of hydrocarbon.
 The molecules in each fraction are similar enough to be useful, even when mixed together.

 What are the different fractions like?

-Refinery gas contains molecules like methane, ethane and propane; very small molecules with a very low boiling temperature.
-That means they remain gases, even at the colder top of the refinery.
+Refinery gas contains molecules such as methane, ethane and propane - very small molecules with a very low boiling temperature.
+This means that they remain gases, even at the colder top of the refinery.
 This is the structure of ethane:

 Petrol contains molecules like hexane, octane and decane.
 These molecules are larger, so the boiling temperature is a bit higher.
 This is the structure of hexane:

 Diesel contains even larger hydrocarbon molecules, with between 15 and 20 carbon atoms in the backbone.
 These have even higher boiling points, such as pentadecane (15 carbon atoms):

 How does chain length affect the properties of the hydrocarbons?